Parkway and Right-of-Way Control

 |Residential Collector Street||

-Drive Approach Permit: A “driveway” permit shall mean that part of a driveway or of any asphalt or concrete surface or pavement located in public right-of-way.
-A permit is required for any work covering the construction, maintenance or repair of a driveway.
+A driveway approach permit shall mean that part of a driveway or of any asphalt or concrete surface or pavement located in public right-of-way.
+A permit is required for any work covering the construction, maintenance or repair of a driveway approach.
 The permit fee is $70.

 - Lot corner elevations.